Winner Winner, Chicken Dinner: Episode

+Aja (pictured in 2018) wins the episode's lip-sync contest.

 The episode opens with host RuPaul and regular panelist Michelle Visage introducing the first bracket, with six contestants entering the main stage.
-They explain the format where in the preliminary rounds, no one is eliminated and instead will compete for points.
+The two explain the format where in the preliminary rounds, no one is eliminated and instead will compete for points.
 Every week, the top two contestants will receive two points each, whoever wins the lip-sync contest gets an extra point.
 After the third round, the top three contestants with the most points will continue in the semifinals.
-RuPaul announced the first main challenge, tasking contestants to perform in heavy metal-themed music video titled "Winner Winner, Chicken Dinner" and write their own song structure.
+RuPaul announces the first main challenge, which tasks the contestants with performing in a heavy metal-themed music video titled "Winner Winner, Chicken Dinner" and writing their own song structure.

-RuPaul enters the work room and speak to every contestant individually.
-Irene DuBois renamed herself Irene the Alien.
-DeJa Skye explained she lost sixty pounds in Mexico but suffered from complications.
-Aja quit drag but returned after Kylie Sonique Love won the sixth season.
+RuPaul enters the work room to meet with contestants individually.
+Irene DuBois discusses renaming herself Irene the Alien.
+DeJa Skye explains how she lost sixty pounds in Mexico but suffered from complications.
+Aja talks about quitting drag, but returning after Kylie Sonique Love won the sixth season.
 Phoenix is now an entertainer manager from the nightclubs she worked at.
-Bosco underwent facial feminization surgery.
-Olivia Lux entered the Ballroom scene.
+Bosco talks about her facial feminization surgery.
+Olivia Lux discusses her entrance to the Ballroom scene.

 On the main stage, the contestants practice their dance routine with choreographer Jamal Sims.
 RuPaul introduces American rapper Ice Spice as the guest judge, alongside regular panelist Michelle Visage and alternating judge Ross Mathews.
 "Slits and Tits" is the runway category, which requires contestants to present outfits featuring breasts.
 Aja and Irene the Alien are announced as the top two contestants for the week and gain two points each.
 Both drag performers faced off in a lip-sync contest to "Think U the Shit (Fart)" by Ice Spice.
 Aja wins the lip-sync contest and earns an extra point and a cash prize of $10,000.
 The other contestants also obtain one point but they must give it away to another contestant of their choice.

 The episode ends with an in memoriam segment dedicated to Filipino drag performer Jiggly Caliente, who died on April 27, 2025.

-Production
+Production and broadcast

+Ice Spice is a guest judge.

 "Winner Winner, Chicken Dinner" was previewed in a lengthy promotional trailer for season 10 on May 3, 2025.
 This included various scenes of the format, runway categories, and guest judges.
 An online video was released through YouTube that featured the first 10 minutes of the episode.
 The season 10 premiere episode was directed by Nick Murray.

-Release

 "Winner Winner, Chicken Dinner" was originally released through Paramount+ in the United States on May 9, 2025.
 It was also released with same-day availability through streaming services: Crave for Canada, Stan for Australia, and WOW Presents Plus internationally.

+Phoenix later commented on feedback given to her by Ice Spice.